One recent trend in IT infrastructure is hyperconvergence. But what is hyperconvergence?

 What Is Hyperconvervence?

 Hyperconverged infrastructures are available in two ways: hardware or software.
-Both have their advantages, whether it’s the cheaper price of just-software, or the convenience of getting everything from a single vendor.
+Both have their advantages.
+Sometimes it’s the cheaper price of just-software or the convenience of getting everything from a single vendor.

 - Dell EMC